pborenstein/pborenstein.com.2019/src/articles/metacognition-and-its-malcontents.md

 ---
 date: 2010-06-21 21:21:10
 slug: metacognition-and-its-malcontents
-title: Metacognition and its malcontents
+title: Metacognition and Its Malcontents
+subhead: I worry a lot about the Dunning-Kruger effect.
 category: Life
 tags:
 - ability